Moises141/Rusted/README.md

-Still in developments.
+Still in development.
 This is my first time useing slint for gui.